Parrot-Developers/olympe/src/olympe/doc/installation.rst

 A Python virtual environment is a Python environment isolated from the system-wide Python environment.
 A package installed in one virtual environment does not change anything in the system-wide environment (or any other virtual environment).
-Python virtual environment can be created by any user without any specific priviledges.
+Python virtual environment can be created by any user without any specific privileges.
 A "virtual env" resides in a directory chosen by the user and contains a "site-packages" where Python packages are installed.
 To use a specific virtual environment, the user usually has to source or execute a specific script that will activate the environment, set up environment variables and change the current shell prompt.
 Once a